 - Creating and using word search puzzles to review key terms

-This session demonstrates how to create interaction and collaboration in a virtual classroom setting using synchronized web browsing:
+This session demonstrates how to design virtual event agenda with interaction and collaboration activities:

-- Use a facilitator guide template to design effective web browsing exercises that maximize interaction and collaboration.
+- Use a facilitator guide template to design effective virtual event agenda for a smooth running interaction and collaboration exercises and activities.

 - Develop instructions for participants to guide them through their activities.